Fairy with Turquoise Hair: Other appearances

 In the 1996 film The Adventures of Pinocchio, the character of Leona (played by Geneviève Bujold) serves as the Blue Fairy's stand-in in the film.
 She is a beloved and long-time friend of Geppetto with whom he is secretly in love - a love which is actually mutual, despite her having previously married his late brother (similar to the 1972's Italian miniseries of a similar name).

-In Happily Ever After: Fairy Tales for Every Child, the Fairy is actually called the "Blues Fairy" (voiced by Della Reese) and is like her Disney counterpart who tells Pinocchio, aka Pinoak, what is right and what is wrong.
+In Happily Ever After: Fairy Tales for Every Child, the Fairy is called the "Blues Fairy" (voiced by Della Reese) and is like her Disney counterpart who tells Pinocchio, aka Pinoak, what is right and what is wrong.

-In Steven Spielberg's 2001 movie A.I.: Artificial Intelligence (2001), the Blue Fairy (voiced by Meryl Streep) appears as a plot MacGuffin.
-The main character David (played by Haley Joel Osment, who also voices Sora in the Kingdom Hearts example above), a robotic child believes that the Blue Fairy has the power to turn him into a real boy.
+In A.I.: Artificial Intelligence (2001), the Blue Fairy (voiced by Meryl Streep) appears as a plot MacGuffin.
+The main character David, a robotic child, believes that the Blue Fairy has the power to turn him into a real boy.
 It also appears in the form of the Coney Island statue of the Blue Fairy which David mistakes for a real blue fairy.

-In Buratino, the Russian adaptation of Pinocchio, there is a female character with blue hair named Malvina.
+In the 1936 Soviet book adaptation The Golden Key, or the Adventures of Buratino by Aleksey Nikolayevich Tolstoy, there is a female character with blue hair named Malvina.
+She is a curly-haired doll from the puppet theater of Karabas Barabas (Mangiafuoco), with a porcelain head and a cotton-stuffed body.
+She escapes the cruel theater director and flees into the forest, where she lives until encountering Buratino.
+The animals, birds, and insects of the forest care for her due to her well-mannered and gentle nature.
+Her primary companions are her poodle servant Artemon, and Pierrot, a lovesick puppet poet infatuated with her.
+In addition to sharing traits with the Blue Fairy, Malvina's character also embodies elements of Columbina from the commedia dell'arte tradition.
+Notably, Tolstoy likely used Malvina as a satirical depiction of prominent Moscow theater actresses of the 1920s and 1930s, including Olga Knipper-Chekhova, Maria Andreyeva, and Maria Babanova.
+In the in the 1975 live-action adaptation, Malvina was played by Tanya Protsenko.

-In Roberto Benigni's Pinocchio, the Blue Fairy is portrayed by Italian actress Nicoletta Braschi with her English-dubbed voice provided by Glenn Close.
+In Roberto Benigni's Pinocchio, the Blue Fairy is portrayed by Nicoletta Braschi, with her English-dubbed voice provided by Glenn Close.

+In Pinocchio and Friends, the Blue Fairy is the teacher Pinocchio and Freeda.
+He lives in the Magical Forest with his dog and his housekeeper.
+She has a very giggly, bubbly and sensitive personality.

 Angelica the Blue Fairy is the antagonist in the Japanese/Australian stage show Once Upon a Midnight.

 The Blue Fairy was a 1950s' children's program on WGN-TV in Chicago, hosted by Brigid Bazlen as the fairy.